Sermon - Baptism of Our Lord

 In the Name...

-Well, despite that joke, we did have some lovely and moving services these past couple of weeks.
-And today we celebrate the Baptism of Our Lord by John at the Jordan.
+We've enjoyed some beautiful services these past couple of weeks and today we celebrate the Baptism of Our Lord by John at the Jordan.

 In the Name...